 - Pros: proper corduroy wale, 13 cm deep seat, real colour rather than beige-adjacent, slim leg profile

-- Cons: no storage; tapered leg bolts can loosen slightly after months of use — five minutes with an Allen key sorts it
+- Cons: no storage; tapered leg bolts can loosen after months of use — five minutes with an Allen key sorts it

 See the corduroy bench on Villalta Home